You are here:

 - Coordination and Transparency;

 The strategy is updated every two years.
 The updated strategy for fiscal years 2013-2015 was issued on March 15, 2013.

 At the beginning of each year and mid-year, EPA Headquarters and the Regions review special account available balances and update how the special account will support future cleanup work at the site.
 A summary of the plans are provided to the Special Accounts Senior Management Committee to keep them informed of the status of special account numbers, balances, and uses.

 The status and planning for special accounts is also summarized in EPA’s annual Congressional Justification document sent annually to Congress as part of the budget process.
 Information on current special account data is available on EPA's Planning, Budget and Results website.

-In February 2006, EPA’s Office of Inspector General issued a report titled EPA Can Better Manage Superfund Resources.
+In February 2006, EPA’s Office of Inspector General issued a report titled EPA Can Better Manage Superfund Resources (PDF) (42 pp, 483 K, About PDF).
 The report included recommendations about the use and management of special accounts.
 In response, EPA agreed to continue to improve its ongoing efforts to monitor the use of special accounts and implement special account guidance.

-In March 2009, EPA’s Office of Inspector General issued a report titled Improved Management of Superfund Special Accounts Will Make More Funds Available for Clean-ups.
+In March 2009, EPA’s Office of Inspector General issued a report titled Improved Management of Superfund Special Accounts Will Make More Funds Available for Clean-ups (PDF) (61 pp, 249 K, About PDF).
 The report provided a number of recommendations, including EPA designating a central management and action official for Superfund special accounts, all of which EPA has implemented.